 High animal welfare standards

-Since this commitment, due to the fact that now more so than ever value is so important to our customers, this November (2020) we launched our new Honest Value line, which includes 100% British meat products.
+Since this commitment, due to the fact that now more so than ever value is so important to our customers, last November (2020) we launched our new Honest Value line, which includes 100% British meat products.
 At this time our bacon and ham in this range could not be sourced in line with the existing outdoor bred standards and the bacon and ham products will be produced to standard indoor British Red Tractor at launch temporarily, whilst we transition back to higher welfare by 2023 or earlier.
 Last year (2020) we also won a Cage Free Award, as part of this we now have a commitment to move our continental pig supply to confinement free by 2027.
 We remain committed to our CIWF award and it remains in place as we work to meet the awards criteria for these two lines within the agreed time frame.

 With the RSPCA assured farms we work with, this scheme covers aspects of the whole pigs lives and ensures piglets are born outdoors, where the sows are free from confinement and are able to fully express their natural behaviours.
 They will then be raised in well-ventilated, spacious straw barns to RSPCA welfare standards on farms across the UK.
 These farms also work with an independent third party to measure their performance and to drive long-term improvement.
 The Co-ops dedicated agriculture team also visit these farms throughout the year, as well as undertaking welfare checks at abattoirs.